iainctduncan/learn-scheme-for-max/part_1.rst

 If we change a variable from an outer scope inside a function body, by using **set!**, this will change the variable in the outer scope.
-A common convention in Scheme is to name functions ending in an exclamation mark if they have side-effects on external definitions.
+A common convention in Scheme is to name our own functions ending in an exclamation mark if they have side-effects on external definitions.

 .. code:: scm

-  ;; make a global var, var
+  ; make a global var, var
   (define var 99)
   s4m> 99

-  ;; define a function that access and mutates var (define (my-fun!)
+  ; define a function that access and mutates var (define (my-fun!)
     ; set outer var, and return the value
     (set! var (+ 1 var)))